Wei-xiao-tong/Joint-optimization/README.md

 # Joint optimization
-The code of article: Integrated production, maintenance, and quality control for complex manufacturing systems considering imperfect maintenance and dynamic inspection.
+The code for the article 'Integrated production, maintenance, and quality control for complex manufacturing systems considering imperfect maintenance and dynamic inspection'.